laminas/laminas-filter/docs/book/v3/standard-filters.md

 // into the given target directory
 ```

-> ### Directories to extract to must exist
+NOTE: **Directories to extract to must exist**
->
-> When you want to decompress an archive into a directory, then the target
-> directory must exist.
+When you want to decompress an archive into a directory, then the target directory must exist.

 ### Bz2 Adapter